Code-Institute-Submissions/EasyDeclare/README.md

 ### Content

--   All content was written by the developer.
+-   All content was written by the Hugo Zedendahl.

 ### Media

 -   logo Images were created by Alvin Zedendahl on comission by Hugo Zedendahl
+-   Carousel images where acqiured from unsplash

 ### Acknowledgements

 -   My Mentor for continuous helpful feedback.

--   My brother for QA testing
+-   My brother and his girlfriend for QA testing

 -   Tutor support at Code Institute for their support.